Use of drones at Parks Canada places

 You must identify the desire to fly a drone in your Research and Collection Permit application.

-For other uses, please contact the park directly.
+For other uses, please contact the park or site directly.

 If you witness the use of a drone in Riding Mountain National Park, please report the incident to park wardens via Parks Canada Dispatch 1-877-852-3100.